UnfinishedStuff/AS7262_Pi/README.md

 * **get_calibrated_values()**

-Function to read, process and return stored calibrated ROYGBV values as a list of floats in the order ROYGBV.
-Note that you MUST have used `set_measurement_mode(mode)` to tell the device to take readings before you can fetch them with this function.
+Function to read, process and return stored calibrated red, orange, yellow, green, blue and violet values as a list of floats in the order ROYGBV.
+Note that once `get_calibrated_readings()` is used a flag is set on the AS7262 stating that no new values are available to be read until the device takes another set of readings.
+For `set_measurement_mode()` values of 0-2 this shouldn't cause issues because the board will continuously take new readings.
+However, in measurement mode 3 (single measurement mode) subsequent attempts to retrieve readings will fail until the board is put back into mode 3 to take another set of readings.

 * **set_measurement_mode(mode)**